What Moms Need Most. Part IV: Moms Need Exercise

 Keep in mind that adding ANY amount of exercise to your day is beneficial.
 A few options when kids are young or time is short:

 Home workouts or videos are available on so many apps and platforms!!
-You can chose cardio routines, dance, resistance, stretching/yoga, and on and on.
+You can choose from cardio, dance, resistance, stretching/yoga, and more.

 I asked my Facebook community about their favorite apps and got 48 comments…(Check out the whole list here.)
 But a few that came up the very most… OpenFit, the SweatApp, Fitness Blender, Revelation Wellness, Fit2B, extend Barre, Aaptiv, Peloton App, Beach Body on Demand.
 (Feel free to share your favorite app in comments below!)

-Walking/Running: If you can get out for a ten minute brisk walk, it will affect your body and your mind.
+Walking/Running: If you can get out for a 10-minute brisk walk, it will benefit your body and mind.
 When possible, pick up the pace.
 And go longer.
 Those mood-altering endorphins will begin to flow most when you huff and puff.
-A slow walk may be fine to start with (and if you’re obese or haven’t worked out in years, this is definitely the best way to start) but a more vigorous workout will offer the most bang for your endorphin-buck.
+A slow walk may be fine to start with (and if you’re obese or haven’t worked out in years, this is definitely the best way to start), but a more vigorous workout will offer the most bang for your endorphin-buck.

-Getting those muscles toned: 5-10 minutes of simple hand-weight or band exercises, if done consistently over time, will absolutely begin to shape your body.
-Walking lunges, standing squats, bicep and tricep curls, and simple straight -arm raises with a couple pound weight or band (for shoulders) will strengthen you to do tasks of daily living and feel empowered as you grow older.
-Again, a good app will add an instructor and some music and time will fly while you get strong and fit!
+Getting those muscles toned: 10-20 minutes of simple hand-weight or band exercises, if done consistently over time, will absolutely begin to shape your body.
+Walking lunges, standing squats, bicep and tricep curls, and simple straight-arm raises with a couple of pounds or a band (for shoulders) will strengthen you to perform daily living tasks and empower you as you grow older.
+Again, a good app will add an instructor and some music, and time will fly while you get strong and fit!

 GYM Workouts!?
 Honestly, I love (and miss!) going to a gym!
 My boys grew up going to a local gym with me a few days a week.
-I taught classes so the bonus was not only did I get paid to exercise, but childcare was free! (woohoo!)
-If you like to teach fitness, this is a great thing to consider!
-But many gyms have reasonably priced memberships and childcare is a worthwhile investment in my sanity-loving opinion.
+I taught classes, so the bonus was not only that I got paid to exercise, but also that childcare was free! (woohoo!)
+If you like teaching fitness, this is a great option to consider!
+But many gyms offer reasonably priced memberships, and childcare is a worthwhile investment in my sanity, in my opinion.
 I remember the thrill of taking a hot shower after a workout while the kids played in the Kids’ Club, and leaving the gym feeling like a new woman.

 Family Workouts: Though it may not be your *ideal workout*, there is a LOT you can do with your kids!
-Whether you put them in a front or backpack, push a jogger or stroller, or let them ride their bikes alongside you, there is almost always a way to take your kids out for some exercise.
-Your family can have fun doing group workouts in the garage, or create competitions in the living room.
+Whether you put them in a stroller or a backpack, push a jogger, or let them ride their bikes alongside you, there is almost always a way to take your kids out for some exercise.
+Your family can have fun doing group workouts in the garage or create competitions in the living room.
 Remember that every bit of moving counts!

-Side benefit: When your kids see you make your health priority, they will be much more likely to follow suit.
-Maybe this is the year that exercise can become part of your family’s normal flow.
+Side benefit: When your kids see you make your health a priority, they will be much more likely to follow suit.
+Maybe this is the year exercise becomes part of your family’s normal routine.
 It’s up to you.

 BOTTOM LINE: Friends, regular exercise is so important.
 Make it a part of WHO YOU ARE.
 Be proactive.
 Get creative.
 And find all kinds of benefits along the way!